Missions & Outreach

 Local mission partners include:

 - Central Park Elementary and RAMS.
-This is a weekend food program coordinated through the Sheridan Story.
-Volunteer to help at http://www.signupgenius.com/go/10c49a4ae2caafb6-sheridan.
+This is a weekend food program coordinated through the Every Meal.
+To volunteer to help click here to view available dates and times.

 - Equal Exchange/Fair Trade Coffee, Cocoa, and Chocolate.
 Please support the Lutheran World Relief Coffee project.
 Coffee is available at the church office, sold at our cost.